mfem/mfem/CONTRIBUTING.md

   Computing systems.
 Gitlab pipeline status is reported in the corresponding GitHub pull request.

+- In Gitlab pipelines, TPLs (dependencies) are built using Spack, driven by Uberenv.

-- No change can be made on this instance.
+- No change to the MFEM repo can be made on this instance.

 ## Automated Testing